ethereum-internet-access/etherwall/README.md

 ![demo-1](doc/demo-1.gif)

-Right now, we still have to begin implementing the frontend in order to perform the payment transactions using [MetaMask](https://metamask.io) plugin; so the back end accepts unconditionally any time requests for demo purposes.
+Right now, we still have to begin implementing the frontend in order to perform the payment transactions using [MetaMask](https://metamask.io) plugin; so currently the back end accepts unconditionally any time requests for demo purposes.

 ## Main workflow steps prevision

 ### End user connects to an open WiFi

-WiFI hostpot using hostapd on a Raspberry Pi using Raspbian or OSMC system (see [doc/SETUP.md](doc/SETUP.md)).
+WiFi hostpot using hostapd on a Raspberry Pi using Raspbian or OSMC system (see [doc/SETUP.md](doc/SETUP.md)).
 Please notice that this is the weakest step from security point of view; since you are allowing users to connect to your wireless network and in case you have services apart from the captive portal unprotected, they can be susceptible to attacks; for example, in particular you should ensure you change the